Daily Schedule

 This session supports IAQA’s commitment to advancing professional standards and protecting public health.
 Attendees leave with stronger risk-recognition skills, clearer regulatory understanding, and increased confidence navigating asbestos concerns encountered during routine building evaluations.

-• 1:00 pm | Lessons Learned from LA Fires: Interpreting Fire and Smoke Data for Practical Use, Sarah Mack | Room TBA
+• 1:00 pm | Lessons Learned from LA Fires: Interpreting Fire and Smoke Data for Practical Use, Alice Delia and Sarah Mack | Room TBA

 • 1:00 pm | Silica Exposure, OSHA Compliance, and Available Resources, Vince Moiso | Room TBA